Content marketing is fantastic for pharmaceuticals, healthcare, and financial services, as long as you play the game of differentiation...

 Just because your industry is regulated, doesn’t mean you can’t be creative!
 Within the established parameters, you should aim to create a compelling and unique content marketing strategy that speaks to your target personas needs.
 40% of marketers think their content is the “same as the competition”.
 If that sounds familiar, it’s time to act.

 8. Use technology to automate and monitor

 When you’re working in a multidisciplinary team of team members sharing ideas, marketers creating content, legal eagles reviewing it and so on, collaborative working tools can help to streamline processes.
-Marketers looking to differentiate should also focus on marketing automation services to help them score and prioritise leads, manage bespoke user experiences, and measure ROI.
+Marketers looking to differentiate should also focus on marketing automation technology such as HubSpot or Pardot to help them score and prioritise leads, manage bespoke user experiences, and measure ROI.

 9. Be a true industry expert

 In regulated industries, the guidelines are strict because of the potential impact your advice, products or services can have on people’s lives.
 So being authoritative, trustworthy and knowledgeable is triply important when creating a content marketing strategy.

 “In a study by Kantar Media, 47% of patients said reading stories online from fellow patients made them feel better about their own treatment.” — Peter Houston, PharmExec